jlevy/kmd/README.md

 Ensure you have a modern Python 3.12+ and Poetry (this part assumes MacOS):

 ```
-# Install pyenv if needed:
+# Install pyenv and pipx if needed:
 brew update
 brew install pyenv
+brew install pipx

 # Install ffmpeg if needed:
 brew install ffmpeg